the-paid-actor/dcs-dtc/README.md

 ## Installation

-- Grab the files from the Releases tab on Github.
+- Grab the zip file from the Releases tab on Github.
+- Unzip it into a folder of your choice.
 - Copy into a folder of your choice.
 - Copy the DCSDTC.lua file into `C:\Users\<your user name>\Saved Games\DCS\Scripts`.
 Substitute `C:` for the drive
   where your Windows is installed and `DCS` for `DCS.openbeta` if you are on the beta version.